Portrait of Emmanuel Lujan

 I co-lead a DARPA–MIT initiative on AI-guided algorithmic discovery for fast linear algebra.
 This research aims to generate novel, high-performance variants of existing algorithms that exploit matrix structure, including mixed precision and tiling, and to develop new strategies for algorithm and architecture selection.

-sites.mit.edu/smartsolve →
+smartsolveai.mit.edu →

 As part of MIT's CHEFSI project, I work on addressing a major bottleneck in finite-element simulation: the solution of large linear systems.
 Our goal is to develop new high-performance solutions that integrate optimal solver selection, mixed-precision methods, and scalable distributed execution for exascale simulation.